 Conflict of Interest — Trustee Policy

 At the outset, it would be helpful to restate the reason foundations have found it necessary to develop conflict of interest policies.
-It is to assure prospective grantees and the public generally that i) no organization has an unfair advantage in obtaining grant funds because of Trustee or staff affiliation and ii) no Trustee or staff member will benefit unfairly from the Foundation's grant funds (i.e., no self-dealing).
-The absence of any perception of favoritism is as important as the absence of the condition itself.
+It is to assure prospective grantees and the public generally that (i) no organization has an unfair advantage in obtaining grant funds because of trustee or staff affiliation, and (ii) no trustee or staff member will benefit unfairly from the Foundation’s grant funds or other Foundation resources (i.e., no self-dealing).
+The absence of any perception of favoritism or unfair benefit is as important as the absence of the condition itself.

 It is important to note that while these guidelines refer to the grantmaking process, they apply equally to all investment and business decisions and related matters.
 This policy also applies to all Board-appointed committees.

-The reputation and credibility of the Foundation rests on its ability to make fair, objective and impartial grantmaking decisions in accordance with carefully defined criteria.
-Consequently, it is essential to avoid situations where a conflict of interest may influence, or appear to influence, that decisionmaking process.
+The reputation and credibility of the Foundation rests on its ability to make fair, objective and impartial grantmaking and other decisions in accordance with carefully defined criteria.
+Consequently, it is essential to avoid situations where a conflict of interest may influence, or appear to influence, that decision-making process.

 There are two types of conflict of interest situations:

-From time to time, however, a Trustee may serve as an officer, staff member, director, trustee or consultant to an organization under consideration for Foundation support.
-Situations may also arise where a Trustee's business or personal interests may be affected by a Foundation grant decision.
+From time to time, however, a trustee may serve as an officer, staff member, director, trustee or consultant to an organization under consideration for Foundation support.
+Situations may also arise where a trustee’s business or personal interests may be affected by a Foundation grant or other decision.

-In all such cases, the potential for conflict of interest should be recognized and disclosed, and appropriate steps taken to prevent influence or favoritism by such Trustee in the Foundation's grant decision.
+In all such cases, the potential for conflict of interest should be recognized and disclosed, and appropriate steps taken to prevent influence or favoritism by such trustee in the Foundation’s grant or other decision.
 Even this is not enough; the Foundation should avoid any situation that might appear to have involved such influence or favoritism.

 Tests to Determine Conflicts of Interest

-To assist Trustees and staff members in identifying and resolving Trustee conflicts of interest, proposed grants should be evaluated in accordance with each of the following tests.
+To assist trustees and staff members in identifying and resolving trustee conflicts of interest, proposed grants and other transactions should be evaluated in accordance with each of the following tests:

 All grants and, for that matter, all investments and disbursements by the Foundation must comply with the federal, state and local laws and regulations governing the Foundation.
 Where there is a doubt whether a particular grant, investment or disbursement meets the compliance test, a legal opinion and/or ruling from the Internal Revenue Service will be sought.
 When possible, conflicts should be avoided because this procedure can be costly and time consuming.